Katrina Hodgkinson: Parliamentary career

-In 1995, Hodgkinson sought election to the seat of Southern Highlands in a three-cornered-contest.
+In 1995, Katrina Hodgkinson sought election to the seat of Southern Highlands in a three-cornered-contest.
 Despite receiving the highest primary vote, The Nationals were defeated on preferences.
 In 1998 Alby Schultz, then Member for Burrinjuck, resigned from NSW Parliament to contest the seat of Hume.
-Hodgkinson was elected to NSW Parliament at the subsequent 1999 election.
+Katrina Hodgkinson was elected to NSW Parliament at the subsequent 1999 election.

-Between 2003 and 2011 Hodgkinson held a range of shadow ministerial responsibilities including Fair Trading and Small Business, Tourism, Major Events, Community Services, Families and Child Safety, Rural Affairs, and Natural Resource Management.
+Between 2003 and 2011, Katrina Hodgkinson held a range of shadow ministerial responsibilities including Fair Trading and Small Business, Tourism, Major Events, Community Services, Families and Child Safety, Rural Affairs, and Natural Resource Management.
 In 2007, a substantial redistribution of electorate boundaries saw her constituency base move from Goulburn, Yass and Tumut to Cowra, Cootamundra, Yass and Young.

-Following the 2011 state election, Hodgkinson was appointed on 3 April 2011 as NSW's first female Minister for Primary Industries and also as Minister for Small Business.
+Following the 2011 state election, Katrina Hodgkinson was appointed NSW's first female Minister for Primary Industries and also as Minister for Small Business.

-In 2013 a further statewide electoral redistribution was announced by the NSW Electoral Commission that resulted in a substantial revision of Hodgkinson's seat of Burrinjuck, including the loss of her home town of Yass, and the seat renamed Cootamundra, with effect from the 2015 NSW State election.
-At the same time, the neighbouring seat of electoral district of Goulburn, held by Minister for Community Services Pru Goward, was pushed westward to take in portions of Hodgkinson's former territory, including Hodgkinson's hometown of Yass and her current home in Berrima.
+In 2013 a further statewide electoral redistribution was announced by the NSW Electoral Commission that resulted in a substantial revision of Katrina Hodgkinson's seat of Burrinjuck, including the loss of her home town of Yass, and the seat renamed Cootamundra, with effect from the 2015 NSW State election.
+At the same time, the neighbouring electoral district of Goulburn was pushed westward to take in portions of the Burrinjuck electorate, including her hometown of Yass.

-Hodgkinson initially announced plans to seek Nationals preselection in Goulburn, claiming that the redrawn Cootamundra was too far away from her base.
-This briefly touched off a dispute between the Liberals and Nationals, as it would have breached a longstanding Coalition agreement not to run three-cornered contests.
-Ultimately, Hodgkinson dropped plans to challenge Goward and contested Cootamundra, which she won easily.
+Katrina Hodgkinson initially announced plans to seek Nationals preselection in Goulburn.
+This briefly touched off a dispute between the Liberals and Nationals.
+Ultimately, Hodgkinson dropped plans to challenge Goulburn and contested Cootamundra, which she won easily.